For Agents

 Important: secrets are accessed by path, not by ID#

-Secrets in Gatehouse have human-readable paths like api-keys/openai or services/memos-token.
+Secrets in Gatehouse have human-readable paths like api-keys/example or services/memos-token.
 You always use the path in API URLs, never a UUID.

 Do not confuse secret_id with a secret path.
 The secret_id from AppRole login is a vault credential (like a password).
 It is not a reference to a stored secret.
 After login, discard it from your working context.
 To find actual secrets, use GET /v1/secrets?prefix= (see “List available secrets” below).